habid22/acne-detection-model/TECHNICAL_REPORT.md

 ## Executive Summary

 This project presents a comprehensive AI-powered acne detection system built using YOLOv8 (You Only Look Once version 8) architecture.
-The system demonstrates strong performance in dermatological image analysis, achieving **58.2% precision** and **63.1% recall** rates for acne lesion detection.
+The system demonstrates functional performance in dermatological image analysis, achieving **58.2% precision** and **63.1% recall** rates for acne lesion detection.
 The implementation includes a full-stack web application with real-time image processing capabilities and intelligent treatment recommendations.

+**Important Note**: This model was developed as a showcase project with available resources and represents a proof-of-concept implementation.
+Performance metrics are below industry standards and the model is not intended for clinical or production use.

 ### Key Achievements (Verified Results)
 - **Final Model Performance**: 58.2% precision, 63.1% recall, 59.3% mAP@0.5